cryptodeal/custom-keystonev4-rss/README.md

             rss.create(keystone, req, res, {
                 /* The model that is the subject of the feed */
                 model: 'Post',

+                /* The category that is being displayed in this feed */
+			    category: 'categoryname',

                 /* RSS Feed meta data */
                 meta: {